Bartozzz/bartozzz.github.io/content/blog/pitfalls-of-barrel-files-in-javascript-modules/index.md

 ```

 <Alert type="success">
-  The build time is <u>30% faster</u> when not using a barrel file.<sup title="In a real-world scenario, the build time will probably not decrease by that much.">*</sup>
+  The build time is <u>30% faster</u> when not using a barrel file.<sup title="In a real-world scenario, the build time can decrease even more.">*</sup>
 </Alert>

+**Fun fact:** [Next.js](https://nextjs.org/) implemented an `optimizePackageImports` option that skips barrel files and directly imports from the target, preventing loading unnecessary modules.
+The build times improvements [they declare](https://vercel.com/blog/how-we-optimized-package-imports-in-next-js) vary from ~15% to ~70% time boost on the development builds (depending on the actual library).
+They also declare a ~28% improvement on production builds.

 ## The test-time cost